 Students intending to major in education should first declare a “pre-major” until all college admission requirements are completed.
-Once the admission requirements are satisfied, be sure to submit a second Undergraduate Major/Minor Declaration form to declare the education major.
-Candidates may contact the undergraduate Goodwin College of Education advisers for further information.
+Once the admission requirements are satisfied, be sure to submit an Undergraduate Declaration of Major form to declare the education major.
+Candidates may contact the Undergraduate Goodwin College of Education advisors for more information.

 In order to declare a major in education undergraduate students must:

-Step 1: Contact a Goodwin College of Education Advisor in the program they are interested in majoring in;
+Step 1: Contact the Goodwin College of Education Program Advisor in the program they intend to major

 Step 2: Passing a Test of Basic Skills such as: the ILTS Test of Academic Proficiency (TAP) or ACT plus writing or SAT.
-If using ACT or SAT in lieu of TAP, scores must be received in a sealed envelop by the college.
-Visit the Goodwin College of Education for instruction.
+If using ACT or SAT in lieu of TAP, scores must be received in a sealed envelope by the college.
+Visit the Goodwin College of Education for instructions

-Step 3: Set up an account in Educator Licensure Information System (ELIS).
+Step 3: Set up an account in the Educator Licensure Information System (ELIS)

-Step 5: Program advisor will forward complete Declaration of Major form to the Goodwin College of Education Dean's Office.
+Step 5: A Goodwin College of Education program advisor will forward the candidate's Declaration of Major form to the Goodwin College of Education Dean's Office.
 In Secondary Education, candidates may declare their content area major (Art, Biology, English, Health Education, History, Math, Music, PE, Spanish) but may not declare their secondary education major until they have passed a Test of Basic Skills.

 All candidates, including transfer students, must meet the following minimum requirements for admission to the Goodwin College of Education: